 STORYWORLD OF LE WEEK-END

-The setting of Paris is ironic and highlights out all the weaknesses in the characters, because if cities have their own symbolism, Paris is the city of love.
+The setting of Paris is ironic and highlights out all the shortcomings in the characters, because if cities have their own symbolism, Paris is the city of love.
 If you’re failing at a romantic weekend, it’ll be all the worse if you’re failing in Paris.
 Micro settings within Paris itself area also symbolic, from the beige coffin of a room to the ridiculously luxurious room they choose next (a symbol of a life which is actually quite comfortable) to the graveyard they walk through to the jukebox cafe where they dance.

 DESIRE IN LE WEEK-END